vruusmann/blog/_posts/2018-12-06-jpmml_evaluator_api_builder_pattern.md

 Evaluator evaluator = evaluatorBuilder.build();
 ```

 The `EvaluatorBuilder#build()` method can be invoked any number of times.
-It's up to the implementation class to decide if it creates a new `Evaluator` object for each invocation, or caches and keeps returning the same `Evaluator` object.
+It is up to the implementation class to decide if it creates a new `Evaluator` object for each invocation, or caches and keeps returning the same `Evaluator` object.

 ### Moving from ModelEvaluatorBuilder onward